 If you oversleep in a service station car park, you may face a fine.
-Some have strict limits on how long you can stay.
+Some services have strict limits on how long you can stay.

 Where can you park up and sleep overnight?

-“Whether or not you can legally stay the night in your car depends on several factors, such as where you’re parked, and whether you have any alcohol or drugs in your system” says motoring lawyer Alison Ashworth, from Ashworth Motoring Law.
+“Whether or not you can legally spend the night in your car depends on several factors, such as where you’re parked, and whether you have any alcohol or drugs in your system” says motoring lawyer Alison Ashworth, from Ashworth Motoring Law.